JoeAlmanza/keepr/Readme.md

 X `Keep` cards are displayed in accordance to mock - A `keep` card includes image, title, creator avatar - Clicking on the creator avatar navigates to the creators profile page _(stop propagate)_

-- Cards follow a mansonry layout _(bootstrap card columns OR masonry)_
-- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
+- Cards follow a mansonry layout _(bootstrap card columns OR masonry)_ x- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
   - Keep Count
   - View Count
   - Keep Description